abdulsaleh/asyncio-for-ai/src/request-batchers.md

 In this challenge, you will build an asynchronous request batcher for the [Gemini Embedding API](https://ai.google.dev/gemini-api/docs/embeddings).

 Many applications require batching API calls.
-For example, say you're building a search engine with [vector retrieval](https://www.oracle.com/database/vector-search/).
-You need to generate an embedding for each request, and then use that embedding to find relevant search results in a vector database.
-This setup is also very common for LLM [RAG](https://writer.com/engineering/rag-vector-database/) pipelines.
+Imagine you are building a search engine with [vector retrieval](https://www.oracle.com/database/vector-search/).
+Your search engine will receive a stream of search terms and you need to generate an embedding for each one.

-You'll be receiving a stream of requests.
-You can generate these embeddings one at a time by calling an external service like the Gemini Embedding API.
+One option is to generate these embeddings one at a time using a service (e.g. through the Gemini Embedding API).
 The problem is that each request has some overhead from network latency.
-Sending many small requests can also push you over the rate limit.

-A batcher allows you to combine multiple requests into one to minimize this overhead.
+Another option is to combine multiple requests into one batch, then generate the embeddings for multiple inputs in one API call.
+This way the batcher allows you overcome the network overhead.

 The batcher in this challenge has two parameters: `batch_size` and batch `timeout`.
-As requests arrive in a stream, the batcher populates the batch until either hit the batch size or hit the timeout (in which case we have a partially filled batch).
+The batcher reads from the request stream and populates the batch until either hit the batch size or hit the timeout (in which case we have a partially filled batch).

 In real applications, the batch size and timeout are tuned to trade off efficiency for latency.
 Large batches are more efficient but waiting to fill those batches can hurt end-to-end latency.

 ## Producer-Consumer Queues